mako-framework/docs/06_security/01_gatekeeper.md

 <a id="validatePassword"></a>
 †† The method will also automatically rehash the password if necessary.

-> Note that all methods that change the sate of the user require you to call the `save` method to persist the changes.
+> Note: All methods that change the sate of the user require you to call the `save` method to persist the changes.

 ##### <a id="users_and_groups:users:password_hashing" href="#users_and_groups:users:password_hashing">Password hashing</a>